locustbaby/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-worker-data-centres.md

 {{< note >}}
 **Note**

-If you deployed Gateway with `tyk-data-plane` Chart, you don't need to go through following steps to configure Tyk Gateway.
+If you have deployed Gateway with `tyk-data-plane` Chart, you don't need to go through following steps to configure Tyk Gateway.
 The necessary configurations has been set in `tyk-data-plane` chart templates.
 {{< /note >}}

 ### Prerequisites